OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/archs.jpg" width="300px" />

-According to the naming convention, we can expect an the library to export a symbol named <code>Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI</code>.
+Following the naming convention, we can expect an the library to export a symbol named <code>Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI</code>.
 On Linux systems, you can list the symbols from the library using <code>readelf</code> (included in GNU binutils) or <code>nm</code>.
 On Mac OS, the same can be achieved with the <code>greadelf</code> tool, which you can get by installing binutils using Macports or Homebrew.

 ```
 $ greadelf -W -s libnative-lib.so | grep Java